An energy audit is performed using a calculator and computer

 The plug of an appliance is juxtaposed with stacks of quarters in the background, indicating savings by unplugging devices

 If you’re planning to put your property on the market, letting prospects know that you have recently performed an energy audit can make a positive impact on the scale of their offer.
-Why?
-Because it shows that you’ve been taking good care of the property.

 Three Types of Energy Audits

-The level of detail of energy audits is based on their type.
+The level of detail of home energy audits is based on their type.
 Generally, there are three common types of energy audits:

 Walk-Through Audit (WTA)